elizangelaxavier/Microsoft-DP200/instructions/dp-200-03_instructions.md

     >**Note**  A future lab will explore how this data can be exported to another data platform technology

-> **Result**: After you completed this exercise, you have created a Data Lake Gen II Storage account named awdlsstudxx that has a file system named data that contains two weblog files that are ready to be used by the Data scientists at AdventureWorks.
+> **Result**: After you completed this exercise, you have created an annotation within a notebook.

 ### Task 4: If time permits or post course review